Johann-Wolfgang-von-Goethe-Gymnasium: The first school in Bernsdorf

-The first school in Chemnitz-Bernsdorf opened on 30 October 1822.
+The first school in Chemnitz-Bernsdorf opened on the 30 October 1822.

 At the beginning of the 19th century, the village commune Bernsdorf became a suburb of the urban community Chemnitz.
 In 1805, school attendance became compulsory and the suburb was forced to build a school for the children.
 But with only 300 citizens in total living in Bernsdorf, the community was not able to finance and maintain their own school building.
 The children were required to attend a school in the urban core.

 Pastor Gottlob Heinrich Hunger bought a small house with his own funds to offer public education for children from Bernsdorf.
-The school building was inaugurated on 30 October 1822 and 60 students attended it at the beginning.
+The school building was inaugurated on the 30 October 1822 and 60 students attended it at the beginning.

 Because of poverty during the industrialization in the middle of the 19th century, parents took their children to school in the factories.
 The minors had to work 12 to 14 hours a day and were able to attend school after that.
-The family had to pay around 6 groschen for each child.
+The family had to pay around 6 Groschen for each child.

 On account of the devastating situation in the school system, a committee with pastor St. Johannis at the head, started to supervise schools in Chemnitz.
-Children who didn’t attend school were reported to the royal Land court.
-Schools were included in the town's budget and supported children from poor families with teaching materials.
+Children who didn't attend school were reported to the royal Land court.
+Schools were included in the town's budget and children from poor families received teaching materials.
 This way, every child was given a chance to pursue education.

-The number of students being taught at the small building rose so that it eventually became too small.
+The number of students being taught at the small building rose so much that it eventually became too small.